What do prairie strips cost? Is there cost-share available?

 Various organizations provide cost-share dollars that can reduce these costs, including but not limited to:

 - USDA Farm Service Agency (FSA) offers annual, cost-share, and in some cases incentive, payments through Conservation Reserve Program (CRP) 10 or 15 year contracts.
 Under a 15-year CRP contract for a CP 15A contour buffer strip, a farmer could receive a cost reduction of at least 70% percent reducing the cost to about $9 per treated acre.
+Prairie strips are eligible for CRP cost-share as a conservation practice in the 2018 Farm Bill.
+Details will be updated once available.

 - USDA Natural Resource Conservation Service (NRCS) Environmental Quality Incentives Program (EQIP) may assist with prairies to be harvested or grazed, depending on the county.